nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Feature details

-1. The user executes the `delete` command.
+1. The user executes the `delete` command. <br>
 2. If the index field is not provided, an error message with the correct command usage will be shown.
 3. If invalid index field is provided, an error message with the correct command usage will be shown.
-4. If all previous steps are completed without exceptions, the new `Person` will be successfully deleted from the address book.
+4. If all previous steps are completed without exceptions, the `Person` will be successfully deleted from the address book.

 <br>

-<div style="page-break-after: always;"></div>

 The sequence of the `delete` command is as follows:<br>